Bipolar Depression Treatment

 Yes, there is a risk of addiction with these drugs, but many use these drugs for anxiety and sleep with no addiction problems.

 Most people with Bipolar Depression who are successfully treated often take several drugs simultaneously.
 Results from a recent Bipolar Disorder research project called the STEP-BD Project found that 89% of those successfully treated for Bipolar Disorder required, on average, three medications from the above categories.
 According to the recent STAR-D research project, people with Depression who don't respond fully to one antidepressant often respond successfully to two or more medications.
-My Gold Standard Treatment articles for Depression and Bipolar Disorder mentioned at the beginning of this article give more in-depth information on the successful medication treatment of mood disorders.
+My Gold Standard Treatment articles for Depression and Bipolar Disorder give more in-depth information on the successful medication treatment of mood disorders.

 When you read the above story, what medications do you think David is taking?
 The answer: The antipsychotic Seroquel, mood stabilizer Lithium, benzodiazepine Klonopin.
 He tried antidepressants, but they increased his rapid-cycling.
 In the past, he took the antipsychotic Zyprexa but his doctor was worried about his cholesterol so he switched to the antipsychotic Seroquel.